Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 under the `batch` property can be found in the
 [Azure Portal](https://portal.azure.com) under your Batch account.
   * (required) `account_service_url` is the Batch account service URL.
-  * (required for UserSubscription accounts, optional otherwise) `aad` AAD authentication parameters for Azure Batch.
+  * (required for UserSubscription Batch accounts, optional otherwise) `aad` defines the AAD authentication parameters for Azure Batch.
-  * (optional) `resource_group` is the resource group containing the Batch account.
-This is only required if using a UserSubscription Batch account with `aad` authentication.
+  * (required for UserSubscription Batch accounts, optional otherwise) `resource_group` is the resource group containing the Batch account.
   * (required unless `aad` is specified) `account_key` is the shared key.
 This is required for non-AAD logins.
 This option takes precendence over the `aad` property if specified.
   * (optional) `account_key_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
 Batch Shipyard will contact the specified KeyVault and replace the `account_key` value as returned by Azure KeyVault.
+This cannot be used with UserSubscription Batch accounts.

 ### Storage: `storage`
 * (required) Multiple storage properties can be defined which references